Gold Analyzer (Grams) — Karat, Impurity & Live Value All-in-One

 What does "fineness" mean compared to karat?

-Fineness is parts per thousand.
-916 fineness = 916/1000 = 91.6% pure = 22K.
-999 fineness = 24K.
-Most modern jewellery hallmarks show fineness rather than the karat number.
+Fineness is parts-per-thousand.
+916 fineness = 91.6% pure = 22K.
+999 = 24K.
+Most modern hallmarks stamp fineness (not karat) — the analyzer displays both so you can match either to the piece's stamp.